wtetsu/gaze/README.md

 ---

-Kill an ongoing process, every time before it runs the next.
-This is useful when you are writing a server.
+Kill the previous one before launching a new process.
+This is useful if you are writing a server.

 ```
 gaze -r server.py